 This article explains What the Different Colors of an ASET Image Mean in more detail, and what the green spot in the middle of the ASET image provided above indicates…

-Hopefully by now you have a better understanding of why seemingly comparable SI-1 clarity diamonds can have dramatically different prices, even when they are all from the same brand of diamond like those featured in the Brian Gavin Signature diamond collection.
+Hopefully, by now you have a better understanding of why seemingly comparable SI-1 clarity diamonds can have dramatically different prices, even when they are all from the same brand of diamond like those featured in the Brian Gavin Signature diamond collection.

-It goes without saying that diamond cutters like Brian Gavin can be difficult to reach in-person, but we’ve been good friends for almost three decades now, and I’ve got the guy on speed dial.
-Let me know if you’d like to know more about a specific Brian Gavin Signature diamond, I’m happy to help; just drop me a note via my free Diamond Concierge Service… It’s not big deal, Brian and I speak the same language “Diamond-ese” and it gives us a chance to catch up!
+It goes without saying that diamond cutters like Brian Gavin can be difficult to reach in person, but we’ve been good friends for almost three decades now, and I’ve got the guy on speed dial.
+Let me know if you’d like to know more about a specific Brian Gavin Signature diamond, I’m happy to help; just drop me a note via my free Diamond Concierge Service… It’s not a big deal, Brian and I speak the same language “Diamond-ese” and it gives us a chance to catch up!

 * Price stated above are based on the published price for payment via cash / wire transfer at the time this article was written, and are subject to change without notice due to fluctuations in the global diamond market.

 Todd Gray is a professional diamond buyer with 30+ years of trade experience.
 He loves to teach people how to buy diamonds that exhibit incredible light performance!
 In addition to writing for Nice Ice, Todd "ghost writes" blogs and educational content for other diamond sites.
 When Todd isn't chained to a desk, or consulting for the trade, he enjoys Freediving! (that's like scuba diving, but without air tanks)